Endracion/mdadm-same-drive-raid-mount-windows/README.md

 You can then follow that up with `cat /proc/mdstat` to confirm that it was created successfully.
 It should show you something like `md0 : active raid0 sdb2[1] sdb1[0]`

 If everything looks good here as well, we proceed with formatting our new raid with the file system of your choice.
 For simplicity's sake, since this is going into a Windows machine, I'll be using NTFS.
-Run the following: `sudo mkntfs -Q /dev/md0` (not that I used Q for quick, since I already surface tested my drive).
+Run the following: `sudo mkntfs -Q /dev/md0` (note that I used Q for quick, since I already surface tested my drive).

 Congrats!
 That was the hardest part.